-The Directors are also responsible for preparing a Directors' report and corporate governance statement in accordance with applicable law and regulations.
+The Directors are also responsible for preparing a Directors' report and corporate governance statement in accordance with applicable laws and regulations.

-The Directors consider the Annual Report and the Consolidated and understandable, and provide necessary information for shareholders to assess the Company's performance, business model and strategy.
+The Directors consider the Annual Report and the Consolidated Financial Statements, taken as a whole, to be fair, balanced, and understandable, and provide necessary information for shareholders to assess the Company's performance, business model, and strategy.